Mathematical Methods of Theoretical Physics: Legendre polynomials

 If, on top of orthogonality, we are ``forcing'' a type of ``normalization'' by defining

 then the resulting orthogonal polynomials are the {\em Legendre polynomials} $P_l$; in particular, with $P_l(1)=1$, $l={\Bbb N}_0$.

 Why should we be interested in orthonormal systems of functions?
-Because, as pointed out earlier, they could be the eigenfunctions and solutions of certain differential equation, such as, for instance, the Schrödinger equation, which may be subjected to a separation of variables.
-For Legendre polynomials the associated differential equation is the {\em Legendre equation} whose Sturm-Liouville form has been mentioned earlier in Table \ref{2011-m-sl-t-varieties} on page \pageref{2011-m-sl-t-varieties}.
+Because, as pointed out earlier in the context of hypergeometric functions, they could be alternatively defined as the eigenfunctions and solutions of certain differential equation, such as, for instance, the Schr\"odinger equation, which may be subjected to a separation of variables.
+For Legendre polynomials the associated differential equation is the {\em Legendre equation} for $l\in {\Bbb N}_0$, whose Sturm-Liouville form has been mentioned earlier in Table \ref{2011-m-sl-t-varieties} on page \pageref{2011-m-sl-t-varieties}.
 For a proof, we refer to the literature.